Mary Rockwell Hook: Hook and Remington

 In 1923, Hook returned to Kansas City and started the Hook and Remington architectural firm with partner Eric Douglas Macwilliam Remington (1893-1975).
 They worked together until 1932 when Remington settled in San Francisco.

 White House

 Despite blindness in her later years, Hook imagined designs and offered ideas to modify the White House and other buildings.

 Architectural style

 Kansas City

 Hook's Kansas City designs date from as early as 1908, with her most eminent work completed during the 1920s and 1930s in the Sunset Hills area.
+The first home she designed was for her parents, and was a mixture of classical revival designs and was equipped with an attached garage, reportedly the first one built in the Kansas City area.
 Many of her designs in Sunset Hills pay tribute to the architectural styles she witnessed during childhood trips to Europe and East Asia.
 Hook's Italianate architecture was evidenced by her synthesis of brick, stone, and antique materials with tiles, frescoes, and leaded panes.
 Hook's own home, which she designed in 1925, is one example of an Italianate residence.
 Nine of Hook's works in Kansas City were studied in a National Register of Historic Places "Thematic Resources" study and were listed on the National Register with extensive descriptions and analysis.